Martin Campbell: Unrealized projects

 He almost remade El Cid (1961) under Arthur Sarkissian's deal with MGM in the 2000s.

-In June 2007, Campbell was in negotiations to replace Robert Schwentke as director of the film, now titled Unstoppable.
+In June 2007, Campbell was in negotiations to replace Robert Schwentke as director of the film Unstoppable (2010).
 Campbell was involved until March 2009, when Tony Scott came on board as director.

 In October 2007, Variety reported that Naomi Watts would star in Universal's remake of Alfred Hitchcock's The Birds, to be directed by Campbell.
 The production was to have additionally starred George Clooney, and been a joint venture between Platinum Dunes and Mandalay Pictures.
 On June 16, 2009, Brad Fuller of Dimension Films stated that no further developments had taken place, commenting, "We keep trying, but I don't know."
 Campbell was eventually replaced as director by Platinum Dunes host Dennis Iliades in December 2009.

 In July 2010, the Los Angeles Times reported that a film based on the 1980s series The Fall Guy was in development.
 DreamWorks Pictures had teamed up with producers Walter F. Parkes and Laurie MacDonald on the project, and Campbell was in talks to direct the film.
 In September 2020, Universal Pictures announced that The Fall Guy would star Ryan Gosling and be directed by David Leitch.

 Campbell was initially chosen to direct Hunter Killer, but, on 2 March 2016 it was announced that Donovan Marsh would direct the film.

 In 2017, it was announced that Campbell was set to direct a new adventure film, Treasure of Ali Baba & The 40 Thieves, adapted from the 1,001 Arabian Nights Tales.
 That year, Campbell was also attached to direct Across the River and Into the Trees, the Ernest Hemingway novel adaptation set for spring production shoot with Pierce Brosnan starring.